rubixchain/learn/docs/developer-guides/setup/subnet.md

 This is an advanced guide for creating a private, isolated network.
 This is useful for enterprise applications or private testing environments that require a controlled group of validators.

-A subnet works exactly like connecting to the testnet or mainnet — the only difference is that you supply your **own** swarm key and your **own** bootstrap nodes instead of the official Rubix ones.
+A subnet works exactly like connecting to the testnet or mainnet.
+The only difference is that you supply your **own** swarm key and your **own** bootstrap nodes instead of the official Rubix ones.
 A subnet runs in `localnet` mode, so the node looks for a `localnetswarm.key` file in its root folder.
 Only nodes that share the same swarm key can discover and connect to each other, which is what isolates your subnet from the public network.

 ## 1. Create a custom Swarm Key